 If you tolerate the yogurt well, and want to try diversifying your dairy intake, my next recommendation is to start including full-fat hard cheeses (raw if possible); these cheeses are great sources of calcium and vitamin K2 and are very low in lactose.
 One ounce of hard cheese contains about a third of the recommended intake of calcium, and gouda is the best source of vitamin K2 of all cheeses.
 (15) These hard cheeses are extremely low in lactose, and make a nutrient-dense addition to a whole foods diet.
 As you become more tolerant of dairy products, you can try higher lactose items such as soft cheeses, cream, and even fluid milk.
 Just remember to stick to the full fat and grass-fed versions as often as possible.

 Of course, another option to try is raw milk.
 Anecdotal evidence from raw milk drinkers around the country suggests that many people who cannot tolerate pasteurized milk have no trouble drinking raw milk.
 (16) Research conducted on this theory, however, indicates that truly lactose intolerant individuals do not experience any benefit from drinking raw milk over pasteurized milk.
-(17) Some feel this result suggests that while many people believe themselves to be lactose intolerant, there is only a small percentage of people who are truly lactose intolerant from a clinical perspective.
+(17)

 The best way to figure out which dairy products work for you and your digestive system is simply to try them yourself.
 By taking the time to introduce lactose fermenting bacteria through probiotics and high quality yogurt, you may find your lactose intolerance symptoms decreasing over time.
 Of course, if you’d rather eat fish heads to get your calcium, feel free to skip the dairy!